ehmatthes/django-simple-deploy/docs/quick_starts/quick_start_flyio.md

 Now create a new Fly.io app using the CLI, and run `simple_deploy` to configure your app:

+!!! note
+    The `fly` and `flyctl` commands are used on the Fly.io docs interchangeably, we will be using `fly` here.

 ```
 $ fly apps create --generate-name
 $ python manage.py simple_deploy --platform fly_io